mcdomx/marks-covid-tracker/README.md

 The following command will build  an image and publish it to your Azure registry:

 `az acr build --image covid_tracker --registry {your_registry_name} --file Dockerfile .`

+## Potential Improvements

+*  Cache data on user-side for speed improvements
+    *  This may require building the of bokeh plots in JavaScript
+    *  Otherwise, the entire plot returned from Django can be cached
+*  Put data into Postgres database
+    *  Use separate Docker container that will auto-refresh as needed
+*   Warm-up takes long.
+Creat static site that will provide feedback that application is loading.